|

 Bill Gitchell, new IF president, shares his future directions for the organization.

-Board members and guests are welcome to comment/make suggestions. |
+Board members and guests are welcome to comment/make suggestions.

-Key Points Discussed on Faith Sharing: Bill shared that the type of faith sharing with Phil is his idea of how this activity should be conducted.
-Faith sharing is what makes IF unique.
-He hopes to attract more members and visitors by publicizing faith sharing and having it take place at the beginning of each meeting.
 Key Points Discussed on Committee Assignments: This is committee work taking place primarily within those groups.
 Brief progress reports would be given during board meetings.
 A sign up sheet was passed around to board members.
 A suggestion was made not to have a Spirituality Conference but instead attract well-known speakers for two or three events.
 Follow-up: Spirituality Conference Committee will continue this discussion and make a recommendation to the board.
-Key Points Discussed on Meeting Arrangements: The public library appears to be a neutral meeting place.
-It might be difficult to rotate from faith group facilities in that members need to readily know where meetings are being held. |

 4.